Should Your Resume Be in Past Tense?

 Right: Manage client accounts and help streamline onboarding.

-Example: “Results-driven sales manager with 8+ years of experience…”Education: Usually written in past tense unless still ongoing.
+“Results-driven sales manager with 8+ years of experience leading cross-functional teams.”

-Example: “Graduated with honors” vs. “Pursuing Bachelor’s degree in…”
+“Graduated with honors” vs. “Pursuing a Bachelor’s degree in…”

 Pro Tips for Tense Consistency